protostuff/protostuff/README.md

   </dependency>
   ```

-2. schemas generated at runtime
+2. For schemas generated at runtime

   ```xml
   <dependency>